 Children in foster care will be eligible if:

 - Accessing the extended hours is consistent with the child’s care plan, and

 - Where there is a single foster parent family, the foster parent is engaging in paid work outside their role as a foster parent, or

 - When there are two foster parents in the same fostering household, both are engaging in paid work outside their role as foster parent.

 The offer for foster carers is by an application processed by us, and not through the Childcarechoices.gov.uk website.

-Foster carers should talk to their social worker so they can discuss whether the offer will fit in the child’s care plan.
+Foster carers should talk to their social worker so they can discuss whether the offer will fit into the child’s care plan.

 If they are successful they will receive a ‘400’ code generated by us, which lasts for 3 months.
-They will still need to give their written consent for checking, and to validate their code before being offered a place.
+They will still need to give their written consent for checking and validating their code before being offered a place.